 A good exercise for safety managers is to go through the various citations that were given to this facility, and see what could have been done to quickly fix the problem.
 I’ll go through the 11 citations here, and provide suggested solutions:

-- Citation 4 was issued because the facilities stair treads were worn down, making the stairs slippery and hazardous.
-Anti-slip safety tape (which you can find here) could have been used on these stairs to quickly and inexpensively resolve this issue throughout the facility.
+Citation 4 was issued because the facilities stair treads were worn down, making the stairs slippery and hazardous.
+Anti-slip safety tape could have been used on these stairs to quickly and inexpensively resolve this issue throughout the facility.
 In addition, having proper spill kits will allow any areas that are slippery due to a spill to be addressed immediately.
 These spill kits can clean up anything from water to chemicals, making them an excellent option for any facility.

-- Citation 5 and 6 were both related to the facility not having proper signage alerting employees to danger or maximum load a crane can lift.
-Safety signs (like these) are one of the most important safety items in a facility, and they are extremely easy to create and maintain.
-Facilities should invest in an industrial label printer (like this one), from which it takes just minutes to print off custom safety signs that can be used throughout the facility.
+Citation 5 and 6 were both related to the facility not having proper signage alerting employees to danger or maximum load a crane can lift.
+Safety signs are one of the most important safety items in a facility, and they are extremely easy to create and maintain.
+Facilities should invest in an industrial label printer, from which it takes just minutes to print off custom safety signs that can be used throughout the facility.

-- Citation 10 was about tools and other equipment that was in use by employees was in bad condition.
+Citation 10 was about tools and other equipment that was in use by employees was in bad condition.
 There are a number of things that can be done to keep tools in proper working order.
 Obviously, the first step is to replace any tools that are a hazard to those who use them.
-To keep tools in good condition, using labeling and foam tool organizers (which you can find here) is an excellent option.
+To keep tools in good condition, using labeling and foam tool organizers is an excellent option.
 These are inexpensive solutions that can actually save money over time, by allowing tools to last years longer than they otherwise would.